 Task C3-3.3: Provide ensemble members using a different SVAT and/or coupled ocean

-In cooperation with the work package C1-WP2, “Soil vegetation processes”, simulations using the soil-vegetation-atmosphere transfer scheme (SVAT) Veg3d instead of the standard scheme TERRA will be performed for selected decades and realizations.
-Furthermore, coupled ocean simulations provided by C1-WP, “Regional ocean coupling”, will be integrated in the ensemble.
+In cooperation with the work package C1-WP2, “Soil vegetation processes”, simulations using the soil-vegetation-atmosphere transfer scheme (SVAT) Veg3d instead of the standard scheme TERRA will be performed for selected decades and realisations.
+Furthermore, coupled ocean simulations provided by C1-WP1, “Regional ocean coupling”, will be integrated in the ensemble.
 The impact of the additional members on the ensemble metrics, especially for high/low quantiles, will be analysed.

 Task C3-3.4: Very high-resolution simulations